047cburgess/047cburgess/README.md

 ## 🎯 What I Bring

-- **Marketing & Business Acumen**: 5 years driving global brand strategy across fragrance, ice cream, and stationery sectors
+- **Marketing & Business Acumen**: 5 years driving global brand strategy and product development with multi-cultural and cross-functional teams
 - **User-Centric Development**: Bridging technical implementation with consumer needs and business objectives
 - **Collaborative Excellence**: Thriving in École 42's peer-learning environment through knowledge sharing and team problem-solving
 - **Growth Mindset**: Driven by curiosity, empathy, and a commitment to continuous improvement